-Yet if abrupt thaw under thermokarst lakes is accounted for, the fast propagation of sub-lake taliks can unlock large amounts of perennially frozen deep organic matter even within this century.
-Our simulations suggest that until 2100 about 25-30% of emitted methane from thermokarst lakes stems from contributions of deep permafrost carbon (Fig. 4, lower panel).
-Maximum contributions until 2300 can amount to 35% (upper 68 % range).
+Yet if abrupt thaw under thermokarst lakes is accounted for, the fast propagation of sub-lake taliks can unlock large amounts of perennially frozen deep organic matter even within this century (see Figs. S2 and S3 in the Supplement).
+Our simulations suggest that until 2100 about 25 to 30 % of emitted CH4 from thermokarst lakes stems from contributions of deep permafrost carbon (Fig. 4, lower panel).
+Maximum contributions until 2300 can amount to 35 % (upper 68 % range).